Germany–Liberia relations: World War II and post-war relations

 Liberia again remained neutral initially in World War II.
 In the 1940s, the United Kingdom used its influence to again restrict German trade in Liberia.
 It did this, in 1941, by ordering the Bank of Monrovia to stop handling German accounts, as well as denying safe passage to vessels from Germany to Liberia.
 On 27 January 1944, Liberia declared war against Germany.

 Following the war, Liberia established relations with West Germany on 23 July 1953, and established relations with East Germany on 28 September 1973.
 By 1982, West Germany made up 28% of trade with Liberia, it making up 40% of the market for Liberian iron ore.
 In 1990, due to the First Liberian Civil War, Germany suspended relations with Liberia.
 In 2005, upon the conclusion of the Second Liberian Civil War, Germany re-established relations with Liberia.
 In 2007, Chancellor Angela Merkel made a state visit to Liberia.
 In 2008 and 2015, President Ellen Johnson Sirleaf made state visits to Germany.

+All imports from Liberia to Germany are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.